Cough and Cold During Pregnancy: Treatment and Prevention

 If you get a cold or a cough, try treating it by doing the following:

 - Get ample rest – Take naps, sleep through the night, and sit down to relax.
 These are great ways to give your body much needed down time.
+Learn more about the importance of bed rest during pregnancy.

 - Drink plenty of fluids – Drink water, juice, or broth to add necessary fluids back into your body.